 Trident maple (Acer buergerianum) is a smallish maple with a nicely rounded branching habit.
 Its three-lobed dark-green leaves are relatively small (1 1/2 to 3 1/2 inches wide) and turn rich yellow to red in the autumn.
 The exfoliating bark becomes quite striking as the tree ages, showing gray, orange, and brown colors.
 The bark color and texture adds a considerable amount of winter interest after the leaves have fallen.

-Though the trident maple lacks the elegance and grace of the Japanese maple, it compensates by being hardy, adaptable, and easy to maintain.
+Though the trident maple lacks the elegance and grace of the Japanese maple, it compensates by being fast growing, adaptable, and easy to maintain.
+(It is, however, less hardy than a Japanese maple and highly susceptible to storm damage.)
 Reaching a modest 25 to 35 feet in height at maturity, the trident maple is a good choice as an ornamental tree in a modern garden landscape and it will do well in most yard designs.
 Adapting the trident maple to fit your plans is a matter of pruning the tree at an early age to dictate if it will be multi-trunked or single-trunked.

 Trident maple is usually planted as a potted nursery specimen or balled-and-burlapped plant in the spring or fall.
 It has a medium to slow growth rate, gradually slowing down as the tree ages.
 Early years may see this tree add 2 feet per year, but older trees will slow to about 1 foot per year.